 Convenience and care for the environment are two things that don’t seem to see eye-to-eye.
 Or do they?
-According to Bite, these two aims are entirely possible.
-And entirely likely to achieve together.
-Starting with sustainable toothpaste tablets, this company aims to provide eco-friendly oral care.
-Particularly as environmental issues become more urgent.
+According to Bite, these two aims are entirely possible and are entirely likely to succeed together.
+Starting with sustainable toothpaste tablets, this company aims to provide eco-friendly oral care, particularly as environmental issues become more urgent.

 For Bite, however, the idea of sustainable toothpaste tablets don’t stop at—well, the fact that they’re toothpaste tablets.
 While these low waste toothpaste alternatives are convenient and eco-friendly in themselves, Bite tries to go the extra mile by making all its processes reduce waste.
-Whether that means using vegan-friendly ingredients or using shipping paper instead of plastic, these no packaging toothpaste tablets leave less of a carbon footprint than your conventional toothpaste does.
+Whether that means using vegan-friendly ingredients or shipping with paper instead of plastic, these no-packaging toothpaste tablets leave less of a carbon footprint than your conventional toothpaste does.

 But what does this mean for oral care as we know it?
 And why is this important?

 In a way, Bite’s sustainable toothpaste tablets solve two pressing issues, of course, with one matter weightier than the other.